Arka102202/zero-css/README.md

 </section>
 ```

 Now, let’s make CSS cool again.
-With ZERO CSS, selectors and combinators are no longer just features—they’re the keys to your most creative, powerful designs.
+With `ZERO CSS`, selectors and combinators are no longer just features—they’re the keys to your most creative, powerful designs.

 ### Unlock the power of each and every Pseudo classes and elements

 Most CSS libraries hold back, offering only the basics when it comes to pseudo-classes and elements.
 They give you just enough to get by, but why stop there?<br>
-With ZERO CSS, you’re unchained from those limits!
+With `ZERO CSS`, you’re unchained from those limits!
 Get direct access to every pseudo-class and pseudo-element, even the rare ones, to style like a CSS powerhouse.
 And don’t worry—just because it’s advanced doesn’t mean it’s complex.
 We keep it as simple as any other utility class, putting limitless styling power at your fingertips.

 > Here’s What Freedom Looks Like: